 The Patterned Matter/Structured Substance is then singled-out by the Observer, the Male Subject, who prehends it via physical/sensory receptors.
 His reaction and subsequent emanations produce interference patterns, which are recorded in the Collective Consciousness/Mind.
 In Divine Divisions, this was called the “Public Day-time Relationship” between the Male Subject and the Female Object.

 Quadernity has four quadrants, which make room for the causal Subjects to interact with the effective Objects on contiguous dimensions.
 Without the model to map all four quadrants, one is stuck in his/her familiar physical dimension (lower quadrants) with the problem of determining which of the two singled-out lower quadrant occupants is real, the Observer/Conscious Subject or the Observed/Corporeal Object.
 If they are both real, which is primal?
 Which is intrinsic to the other?

 Although Alfred North Whitehead introduced the potentiality/freedom of the agent/Subject to act, he claims Subjects become Objects, and Objects become Subjects; in contrast, Quadernity shows a feedback loop wherein a Subject on one level receives as input the Object of the other Subject, and then outputs an Object in return.
 The Subjects never become the Objects, anymore than a mother becomes her baby.

-This iterative feedback explains the persistence of patterned matter, the fixated perspectives of a conscious observer “caught in a loop”, the conservation of energy, inherited memories/instincts/behaviors, etc.
+This iterative feedback explains the persistence of Patterned Matter, the fixated perspectives of a Conscious Observer “caught in a loop”, the conservation of energy and inherited memories/instincts/behaviors, etc.